bhl47fastrobots/fastrobots/lab2_report.md

 ![pitch_equation_raw_high](images/lab2/pitch_equation_raw_high.png)

-Similarly, for roll, we have a RawHigh = 90.42, RawLow = -90.63, and RawRange = 181.05.
+Similarly, for roll, we have RawHigh = 90.42, RawLow = -90.63, and RawRange = 181.05.
 Our ReferenceLow and ReferenceRange are the same as for pitch.
 This gives us the following equation:

 <img src="https://latex.codecogs.com/svg.image?\phi_{corrected}=((\phi_{raw}&plus;90.63)*0.9942)-90.0" title="\phi_{corrected}=((\phi_{raw}+90.63)*0.9942)-90.0" />